Mental Health in Development

 The Theme will:

-1) Bring together established experts and future leaders from across disciplines and Institutions ensuring the research has a multidisciplinary focus and integrates a thorough understanding of the wants, needs and experiences of CYP, their families and communities.
+- Bring together established experts and future leaders from across disciplines and institutions, ensuring research activities maintain a multidisciplinary focus and integrate a thorough understanding of the wants, needs, and experiences of children and young people, their families, and communities.

 What work will be carried out